sljmn/SmartSpotter-Assessment/README.md

 ## Timeline

 Our employees are expecting to be able to use this app in 1 week.
-Move fast hombre!
+Move fast!

 ## Questions